 Once a Player has been added to the Stage, it can be moved around and resized as needed.
-Notice that if you position the mouse over the Player, the header, grab handles, Link / Un-Link icon, and additional tools will appear.
-The additional tools that appear will vary based on the camera type, camera configuration, and your permissions.
+Notice that if you position the mouse over the Player, the header, grab handles, and Link/Un-Link icon will appear (as in the image below).
+Additional tools may appear depending on general conditions, camera type, camera configuration, and your permissions.

-While your Orchid Core VMS server may or may not be configured to limit the number of Players allowable on the Stage, the amount of data the client and server can handle before performance starts to degrade will vary from system to system.
+While your Orchid Fusion VMS server may or may not be configured to limit the number of Players allowable on the Stage, the amount of data the client and server can handle before performance starts to degrade will vary from system to system.
 If video appears choppy or slow, try reducing the number of Players on the Stage.